MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/5-rs-of-rationalization.md

 ## Rehost

-Also known as a "lift and shift" migration, a rehost effort moves a current state asset to the chosen cloud provider, with minimal change to overall architecture.
+Also known as a _lift and shift_ migration, a rehost effort moves a current state asset to the chosen cloud provider, with minimal change to overall architecture.

 Common drivers might include: